simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - SI-3
      - Malicious Code Protection
      - System and Information Integrity
      - SIMP has modules available for mcafee and ClamAV.
 The ClamAV.
 Implementations need need to provide their own version of the mcafee software for the module to work.
 That module comes with the ability to sync dat updates to clients via rsync.
-The modulde does NOT specify how often and what files systems should be scanned.
+The module does NOT specify how often and what files systems should be scanned.
 SIMP also implements the open source tool chkrootkit that comes installed by default.
    * - SI-3(1)
      - Malicious Code Protection (Control Enhancement)
      - System and Information Integrity